emilklo/prob-gen-project/presentation_v2.md

 $$

 ### 4.2 Architecture Explained
-The **DreamerMDRNN** is composed of three distinct parts working in unison:
+The **DreamerMDRNN** is composed of three distinct parts working in together:

 1.  **The Memory (LSTM)**:
     *   Acts as the brain of the model.
 It receives the compressed visual information ($z_t$) and updates its internal hidden state ($h_t$).